& Chinese 'erbal Medicine

 - Tonifying herbs

-Second, the above categories won't make proper sense unless you have a good knowledge of Chinese medicine.
+Second, the above categories won't make proper sense unless you have a good knowledge of Chinese medicine' theory - same as used for acupuncture treatment.

 Thirdly, that knowledge will help you understand the finer points, for instance: